 Satisfactory Academic Progress

 When accepting financial aid, you acknowledge that you must maintain SAP according to the standards established by Sacramento State.
 If you do not meet these standards, you will be disqualified from receiving aid, unless you eligible to file an appeal and the appeal is approved.
 SAP is reviewed on a term (semester) basis for probation students who were conditionally approved by appeal and annually after Spring grades post for all other students.

 Withdrawing from the University may have an effect on your financial aid eligibility.
 You should review the University dates & deadlines regarding refunds and processes.
 The Financial Aid Office is required by federal regulation to calculate a Return of Title IV funds for all students who withdrew.
 Meaning, it will determine how much (if any), of aid programs you may need to repay.
 Withdrawing from the University may also impact your Satisfactory Academic Progress Standards.

 Although you may need to repeat a class for various reasons, you should be aware that not all repeated coursework is eligible for federal aid.
 We will notify you during early registration and before the term starts if you are registered in a repeated class that does not qualify for federal aid.
 You must take action in possibly changing or dropping repeated classes before to avoid possible repayment of aid.

 We review, process and award predominately on deadlines.
 Not submitting your forms or documents early or before the posted deadline can have consequences to your aid eligibility.
 While we have our dates and deadlines posted on our website, you should keep the following processing timeline in mind:

-- January 1 to Mid-January: Complete the FAFSA or Dream Act application on the web for the upcoming academic year.
+- January 1: Complete the FAFSA or Dream Act application on the web for the upcoming academic year.

 - March 2: Priority filing deadline to submit the FAFSA or Dream Act application.